telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 <a name="top"></a>Performance and Scalability consideration
 ===========================================================

-In order to better understand how to deploy Orion in production, we report here the results of non functional tests carried out by the FIWARE QA team and in other research initiatives.
+In order to better understand how to deploy Orion in production, we report here the results of non functional tests performed by the FIWARE QA team and in other independent research activities.

 * [Stress Test](#stress-test)
 * [Scalability Test](#scalability-test)